- The Microsoft Suite is vital for our daily tasks. Of course, in order to get so attached to the suite, you firstly need to install it.

-TIP Not sure which antivirus software you have?
-Use the Control Panel in Windows 8, Windows 7, or Windows Vista to find the name of the antivirus software installed on your device.
+TIP: Not sure which antivirus software you have?
+Use the Control Panel to find the name of the antivirus software installed on your device.

-Turn off Windows Firewall in Windows 8 or Windows 7, or Windows Vista.
+Turn off Windows Firewall.
 If you’re using a firewall from another manufacturer, visit the manufacturer’s website for information about how to temporarily disable the firewall.